Magnetic Rag: Form

 While many of Joplin's piano rags fit the classic rag scheme, "Magnetic Rag" is unique in its form of AABBCCDDAA.
 Due to its novelty at the time, the form has been described as "progressive".
 It has been suggested that Joplin was trying to merge ragtime elements with the classical sonata form.
 The form is cyclic: that is, the opening melody is revisited at the end of the piece.
 Cyclic form is rare among Joplin's rags.

 Joplin's usage of Italian tempo indications in "Magnetic Rag" has been interpreted as his intention to give the piece a serious aspect in a similar manner to Treemonisha and "Scott Joplin's New Rag".
 "Magnetic Rag" begins with the instruction "Allegretto ma non troppo" (moderately fast, but not too much) and continues in the D strain with "Tempo l'istesso" (tempo remains the same), a warning against slowing down for the minor-mode section.
-As well, Joplin employed in "Magnetic Rag" the classic "common time" 4/4 time signature instead of the more usual 2/4 time of rag tunes.
+Joplin also employed in "Magnetic Rag" the classic "common time" 4/4 time signature instead of the more usual 2/4 time of rag tunes.
 Simultaneously, Joplin doubled all the note values, effectively making the unusual 4/4 time signature have no practical effect on the way the piece sounded or the way it was performed.
 His publishing it in 4/4 was simply a way to connect the rag with classical and popular piano works of prior fame.
 Since Joplin published "Magnetic Rag" himself, it has been suggested that the composition fully reflected his wishes and contained no compromises.

 Joplin produced "Magnetic Rag" during what several musicologists consider to be his experimental period.
 It was at this time that Joplin attempted to write rags that were not confined to the standard "oom-pah" left-hand beat and that incorporated several other novelties.